OmniOneID/did-release/release-V2.0.0.0/OpenDID_Documentation_Hub.md

 # OpenDID Documentation Hub

 Welcome to the OpenDID Documentation Hub.
 This page serves as a central portal where you can access all OpenDID project documentation in one place.

-From installation guides to admin manuals and API specifications, you can find all the resources you need here.
+You can find everything you need here, from installation guides to administrator manuals and API specifications.

 ---

 ## OpenDID Installation Guide

-This is a comprehensive installation guide that explains how to install the entire OpenDID system step by step.
+A comprehensive installation guide that explains how to install the entire OpenDID system step by step.

 - [OpenDID Installation Guide](./OpenDID_Installation_Guide-V2.0.0.0.md)

 ---

-## Server Documentation
+## Server-specific Documentation

 ### 1. TA Server